OUR WORK

 Family Violence

-We operate crisis accommodation for women and children who need to immediately escape family violence.
-The women needing our support have experienced, or are at immediate risk, of serious harm: through physical and emotional violence, threats, sexual assault, and stalking.
-Our crisis accommodation is accessible 24/7, and provides secure and immediate housing, typically for seven to 10 days.
+McAuley’s refuges have been thoughtfully designed to provide safe and welcoming spaces for women and children escaping violence.
+The women needing our support have experienced, or are at immediate risk, of serious harm through physical and emotional violence, threats, sexual assault, and stalking.

 Our family violence work in action